braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/compliance.md

 ---
-nav_title: Laws, Regulations, & Abuse Prevention
+nav_title: "About SMS"
-page_order: 1
+page_order: 0
-description: "This reference article covers the laws and regulations surrounding SMS."
+description: "This reference article covers general use cases of the SMS channel and the laws and regulations surrounding SMS."
 page_type: reference
 channel: SMS
+tool:
+  - Docs
+  - Dashboard
+  - Campaigns
 ---

+# What are SMS Messages?

+> Brief Summary

+![picture or gif]

+Is it worth it to include customer examples in the customer example library?

+## Potential Use Cases

+Reach out to marketing for this.

-# SMS Laws, Regulations, & Abuse Prevention
+## SMS Laws, Regulations, & Abuse Prevention

 > SMS is one of the most direct ways to reach your users and customers.
 Therefore, regulations must exist that prevent brands from abusing or over-using this relationship, and fines for violations could cost thousands of dollars.
 In this article, you'll be provided with some resources and practical guidance that will allow you to work within the bounds of regulations and laws while still communicating effectively and strategically with your customers.